greg-raven/Uncommon-Sense/_posts/2022-11-24-will-power.md

 tag: 'Alexander Hamilton'
 ---

-In the general course of human nature, a power over a man’s subsistence amounts to a power over his will.
+In the general course of human nature, a power over a man's subsistence amounts to a power over his will.